hphelion/documentation/commercial/GA1/commerical.services-eve-overview.md

 - Add Server to Server Group
 - Remove Server from Server Group
 - Add volume group to server group
-- Remove volume group from server group
+- Remove volume group from server group-->

 ## For more information ##